jisokuor/weather_garden/output.md

 ## Date: May 29, 2024

 ## Weather Forecast
-**Date and Time:**
+**Date and Time:** May 29th, 2024 - 12:00:00 PM (current time)
-2024-05-29 12:00:00 (Current Weather) and subsequent intervals at 3-hour intervals.

-**Temperature:**

-* Current Temperature: 23.64°C
-* Feels like: 23.16°C
-* Minimum Temperature: 23.64°C (same as current)
-* Maximum Temperature: 25.06°C
+**Temperature:** Current temperature is 24.75°C (76.67°F), feels like 24.38°C (75.98°F).
+Minimum temperature was 24.75°C (76.67°F) and maximum temperature was 25.06°C (77.11°F).

-**Weather Conditions:**
+**Weather Conditions:** The current weather conditions are scattered clouds.

+**Wind:** Wind speed is 3.52 meters per second, blowing from the east-northeast direction at a gust of 3.62 meters per second.

+**Visibility:** Visibility is excellent at 10 kilometers (6.21 miles).

+**Humidity:** Humidity level is moderate at 42%.

+**Pressure:** Atmospheric pressure is currently at 1016 hectopascals (millibars) at the ground level and 1011 hectopascals (millibars) at sea level.

+(Note: The weather data provided is in 3-hour intervals, so I'll provide a forecast based on this data.
+Please keep in mind that actual weather conditions may vary.)

-Currently, the weather is scattered clouds.
-As the time progresses, it will remain mostly cloudy with a few clouds in the next two intervals.
+**Forecast:** As we move forward to 15:00:00 PM (3 o'clock), the temperature will remain steady around 24.68°C (76.52°F) with feels like 24.33°C (75.99°F).
+The sky will be mostly clear, with a few clouds drifting in.

-**Wind:**

-* Speed: 3.52 meters per second
-* Direction: 153 degrees (East-Northeast)
-* Gust: 3.62 meters per second

-**Visibility:** 10 kilometers

-**Humidity:** 42%

-**Pressure:** 1016 hectopascals
+By 18:00:00 PM (6 o'clock), the temperature will dip slightly to 18.51°C (65.46°F) with feels like 18.24°C (64.83°F).
+The cloud cover will increase, and we can expect some scattered clouds.

-Please note that the data is provided in metric units and is up to date as of the current timestamp.
+Please note that these predictions are based on the provided data and may not reflect actual weather conditions.
 ## Gardening Tips
 **Static Tips for May:**
 This is the main planting month.
 Plant potatoes, carrots, and beets.
 Harden off indoor-grown seedlings before transplanting them outside.
 Start planting summer flowers.